The summer season is on, and you wish to escape your tedious work life. But flee from here to where? Singapore? 'May'be? Oh yes!

-Average Daily Temperature: 25 degrees Celsius to 27 degrees Celsius Highest Temperatures in May: 31 degrees Celcius (there's a slight chance of pre-monsoon showers in may) Rainfall: 171 mm
+Average Daily Temperature: 25 degrees Celsius to 27 degrees Celsius Highest Temperature in May: 31 degrees Celcius (there's a slight chance of pre-monsoon showers in may) Rainfall: 171 mm

 Being one of the months with the least amount of rainfall, May is considered to be a dry month in Singapore.
 The days are usually warm, and sometimes a little downpour brings a bit of relief from the heat.
 The sun shines brighter than in other months.
 The combination of rain, humidity, and scorching heat results in balmy weather.
 You can say it is pleasantly warm during May in Singapore.

-Things to Do and Places to Visit in Singapore in May
+Things to Do and Festivals to Celebrate in Singapore in May

 Vesak Day commemorates the birth and enlightenment of Buddha which is followed by his final nirvana.
 The Buddhist temples and monasteries are beautifully decorated with lights and flags.
 The shrines are adorned with fruits, flowers and other offerings.
 The celebrations though are closed hall but are open to the public as well.
 Fair of vegetarian food, singing hymns, and public talks are a few highlights of the same.
 The festival observes an act of generosity also known as 'dana' carried out by several Buddhist organisations and temples.
 The festival brings peace to your soul.
 It is quiet yet one of the most mesmerising festivals in Singapore.